-Pure Veggie House, formerly located in Central but now in Tsim Sha Tsui, serves the same vegetarian Hong Kong food with a relaxed vibe.
-Most of what is on offer at Pure Veggie House is vegan friendly along with a full menu of vegetarian dishes and dim sum.
-The restaurant has also started taking positive steps to be more eco-conscious by locally sourcing organic produce from their own ecological farm.
+Pure Veggie House, formerly located in Central but now in Tsim Sha Tsui, still serves the same vegetarian food with a relaxed vibe.
+Most of what is on offer at Pure Veggie House is vegan-friendly.
+Along with its diverse range of vegetarian dishes and dim sum, the restaurant has also started taking steps to be more eco-conscious by locally sourcing organic produce from its own ecological farm.

 TMS recommends: Black Truffle Sauce and Pine Nut Fried Rice

 If you assume that having a plant-based diet means that you can’t indulge, think again.
-Recently opened, Big Dill offers a menu of popular comfort food, all made from scratch using their very own homemade plant-based meats.
-All the ‘meat’ is made from real ingredients that are protein packed.
-Anticipate thick juicy beef burgers, southern-fried chicken, gyros and many more.
+Big Dill offers popular American-style comfort foods, all made from scratch using their very own housemade plant-based meats.
+All the “meat” served up is made from natural, protein-packed ingredients.
+Anticipate thick juicy burgers, country-fried “chicken,” gyros and more – all without the guilt.

-TMS recommends: Side Chick – a southern fried buttermilk ‘chicken’ burger with cheddar cheese, pickles, silky housemade mayo and Louisiana hot sauce on a soft brioche bun
+TMS recommends: Side Chick – a Southern-fried buttermilk “chicken” burger with cheddar cheese, pickles, housemade mayo and Louisiana hot sauce on a brioche bun

-Woodlands has long been known in Hong Kong for its vegetarian cuisine and for serving traditional South Indian delicacies.
-Specializing in Buddhist and Jain food, Woodlands also offers meals with no garlic, onion or root vegetables, and they ensure that their food is 100% plant-based.
-All of their specialty foods are prepared separately by expert chefs.
-Come hungry, as you’ll want to taste as much as you can from the menu which features everything from dosas, uttapams, idlis and sambar.
+Woodlands has long been known in Hong Kong for its vegetarian cuisine and for serving traditional South and North Indian delicacies.
+Specializing in Buddhist and Jain food, Woodlands also offers meals with no garlic, onion or root vegetables, and they ensure that their food is 100% plant-based and prepared by expert chefs.
+Come hungry, as you’ll want to taste as much as you can from the menu, which features everything from dosas to uttapams and idlis to sambar and more.

-TMS recommends: Mysore Mushroom Masala Dosa – crispy rice pancake spread with their special chili garlic paste & filled with mildly spiced mushroom
+TMS recommends: Mysore Mushroom Masala Dosa – a crispy rice pancake spread with special chili garlic paste and filled with mildly spiced mushroom

-Found at various locations around the city, Green Common is the only vegetarian Hong Kong store that not only is a plant-based retail chain and possesses a wide assortment of groceries but also provides vegetarian and vegan meals in-house.
-Anything from artificial eggs to Beyond burger meat, Oatly milk and one of the best vegan cheeses are all found here.
+With various locations around the city, Green Common is the only vegetarian Hong Kong store that not only is a plant-based retail chain and grocer but also offers vegetarian and vegan meals made and served in-house.
+Everything from artificial eggs to Beyond burger meat, Oatly milk and one of the best vegan cheeses are all found here.

 For both meat lovers and vegetarians, 2DP compiles a diverse menu.
 So if you’re into light salads, healthy carbs or straight-up fried vegan goodness, 2DP will not disappoint.
-2DP is a cozy vegetarian cafe with bright lights and convenient seating, unlike a lot of other cafes in Hong Kong.
-The eatery is always crowded with customers because of its convenient location in Tsim Sha Tsui, but you can always find it a cozy place to hang out with friends and family.
+2DP is a cozy vegetarian cafe with bright lights and convenient seating, unlike many other cafes in Hong Kong.
+The eatery is often crowded with customers because of its convenient location in Tsim Sha Tsui, but you’ll still find it a cozy place to hang out with friends and family.

 TMS recommends: Morning Glory All Day Breakfast – avocado salad, Roma cherry tomato, grilled portobello mushroom, scrambled egg, fried baby spinach, farmer bread, chia seed pudding, seasonal fruit